FOXP2: Structure and function

 As a FOX protein, FOXP2 contains a forkhead-box domain.
 In addition, it contains a polyglutamine tract, a zinc finger and a leucine zipper.
-The protein attaches to the DNA of other proteins and controls their activity through the forkhead-box domain.
+The protein binds directly to DNA to control expression of other proteins and controls their activity through the forkhead-box domain.
 Only a few targeted genes have been identified, however researchers believe that there could be up to hundreds of other genes targeted by the FOXP2 gene.
-The forkhead box P2 protein is active in the brain and other tissues before and after birth, many studies show that it is paramount for the growth of nerve cells and transmission between them.
+The forkhead box P2 protein is active in the brain and other tissues before and after birth, and many studies show that it is paramount for the growth of nerve cells and transmission between them.
 The FOXP2 gene is also involved in synaptic plasticity, making it imperative for learning and memory.

 FOXP2 is required for proper brain and lung development.
 Knockout mice with only one functional copy of the FOXP2 gene have significantly reduced vocalizations as pups.
 Knockout mice with no functional copies of FOXP2 are runted, display abnormalities in brain regions such as the Purkinje layer, and die an average of 21 days after birth from inadequate lung development.

 FOXP2 is expressed in many areas of the brain, including the basal ganglia and inferior frontal cortex, where it is essential for brain maturation and speech and language development.
 In mice, the gene was found to be twice as highly expressed in male pups than female pups, which correlated with an almost double increase in the number of vocalisations the male pups made when separated from mothers.
 Conversely, in human children aged 4–5, the gene was found to be 30% more expressed in the Broca's areas of female children.
 The researchers suggested that the gene is more active in "the more communicative sex".

 The expression of FOXP2 is subject to post-transcriptional regulation, particularly microRNA (miRNA), causing the repression of the FOXP2 3' untranslated region.

 Three amino acid substitutions distinguish the human FOXP2 protein from that found in mice, while two amino acid substitutions distinguish the human FOXP2 protein from that found in chimpanzees, but only one of these changes is unique to humans.
 Evidence from genetically manipulated mice and human neuronal cell models suggests that these changes affect the neural functions of FOXP2.